-Those who reserve a LifeSession, LifeStudy, or other individual session must complete scheduling within three business days of registering, or we will refund payment for the session in full, as it is not our policy to hold funds for an indeterminate period.
+Those who reserve a LifeSession or LifeStudy must complete scheduling within three business days of registering, or we will refund payment for the session in full, as it is not our policy to hold funds for an indeterminate period.
 Note that sessions cannot be scheduled until enrollment is completed and confirmed.

-In the event of a LifeSession purchased for another as a gift, the reserved session must be scheduled by the recipient within 60 days after the gift session is purchased, after which it will be considered expired.
-For this reason, we urge those considering giving a LifeSession as a gift to confirm with the recipient that it is both wanted and timely, and discourage giving more than one gift LifeSession at a time.
+In the event of a LifeSession purchased for another as a gift, the reserved session must be scheduled by the recipient within 30 days after the gift session is purchased, after which it will be considered expired.
+For this reason, we urge those considering giving a LifeSession as a gift to confirm with the recipient that it is both wanted and timely.

 Cancellation and Refunds